 Jim has a comprehensive operational and service background in the financial services industry.
 He began his career out of college in 2010 with SEI Investments, where he administered operational back-office functions for private equity, hedge and alternative investment clients.
 He eventually managed a team that oversaw automated daily transactions processing for all clients with the SEI Investment Management Services unit.

 In 2017, Jim transitioned his career to wealth management for ultra-high-net-worth individuals and families.
-He’s currently employed with Legacy Advisors, where he manages the firm’s daily operations and client service functions for the $2 billion RIA and wealth-planning firm.
+Most recently he managed daily operations and client service functions for a $2 billion RIA and wealth-planning firm.

 Jim joined Hearthfire Holdings in 2021 to continue his pursuit of real estate investing and contribute operational value-add functions to the Hearthfire team.